adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ## CSV and Markdown logs

 The `nikita.log.csv` and `nikita.log.md` actions both use the `nikita.log.fs` with a custom serializer.
-Thus, they support all the options from the `nikita.log.fs` action.
+Thus, they support all the config from the `nikita.log.fs` action.